Depository storage is a great option for bullion investors who do not want to store their entire precious metals stack themselves.

 Like most big decisions, there are advantages and disadvantages to consider.
 The list below will help you think through which factors are most important to you.

 Depository storage may be the right choice if:

 - Providing adequate physical security will be a problem for you.
 Some clients are at higher risk of burglary or home invasion.

 - The value of the metal being stored at home rises to a financially significant level.
-Many investors will want professionals to handle secure storage of their holding when values reach into six figures or even millions of dollars.
+Many investors will want professionals to handle secure storage of their holdings when values reach six figures or even millions of dollars.

 - Insuring the metal against theft and loss is a primary concern.
 It is generally not possible to insure precious metal at home above certain thresholds.
 The cost of insurance coverage against loss and theft is one of the best reasons to store your metal in a depository.

 - Handling the metal is difficult.
 Silver can be heavy in large quantities.
 A box containing 500 ounces weighs roughly 40 pounds.
 Carrying and storing boxes that heavy will be more than some people want to contend with.

 - The cost and delay associated with shipping metal is something you want to avoid.
 Shipping comes with some hassle, delay, and risk.

 - You want to be able to sell hassle-free when the time comes and not be responsible for packaging and shipment.
 Money Metals clients can buy, sell, AND store in one place.
 The metal never leaves our secure building, so these issues disappear.